This page is a planning hub. Use the linked state-specific pages when rule style, local authority, or records workflow differences matter.

 Septic Inspection Cost

-Run an inspection-risk estimate
+Run an inspection-scope estimate

 Use this when you already know the intent lane and want to skip directly into the shorter conversion path.